kalmansour/TASK-Masterclass-M8-Jest/README.md

    3. Open Chrome DevTools, go to Application, add a `localStorage` item, the key should be `api`, and the value should be `http://localhost:8000`.
    4. Refresh the page, and you should see some beautiful posts.

+## Environment Variables Bonus

+1. Install `concurrently` and run the BE and FE servers in one terminal window.
+   - HINT: You will need to update the scripts in `package.json`.

 ## Unit Test

 1. Create a file called `instance.spec.tsx` under `services`.